jdomainapp/jda/examples/courseman/ReadMe.md

 For example, if you commented out the example module `mosar` from the above list then you need to comment out the corresponding module `mosar` in `jda/modules/pom.xml`.

 ## Example: basics (`jda-eg-coursemanbasics`)
 This example project demonstrates the core functionality of JDA.
+In particular, it demonstrates the solution for the basic problem of software generation.
+The enhanced software generation features of JDA are developed based on this basic idea.

 ```
 <modules>